B. P. de Silva: Background

-B P de Silva was founded in 1872 by Balage Porolis de Silva.
+B. P. de Silva was founded in 1872 by Balage Porolis de Silva.
 He emigrated from Ceylon (now Sri Lanka) to Singapore in the 19th century and began selling gemstones door-to-door before establishing the brand’s first atelier on Singapore's High Street.
 The company’s flagship boutique is currently located at 14C Dempsey Road, Singapore.

-The brand is known as a premier jeweler, commissioning pieces for politicians, royal families, and celebrities.
-B P de Silva received its first royal commission from the Duke of Connaught and later from the Royal Family of Siam (now Thailand) in 1928.
+The brand is known as a premier jeweller, commissioning pieces for politicians, royal families, and celebrities.
+B. P. de Silva received its first royal commission from the Duke of Connaught and later from the Royal Family of Siam (now Thailand) in 1928.
 Its jewelry has adorned celebrities, including Grammy award-winning artist Laufey.
-In 1951, upon request from Brunei, Wimalatissa Indrasoma, on behalf of B P de Silva, undertook the task of creating two crowns and a scabbard for Brunei's Coronation ceremony held on May 31st, 1951.
+In 1951, upon request from Brunei, Wimalatissa Indrasoma, on behalf of B. P. de Silva, undertook the task of creating two crowns and a scabbard for Brunei's Coronation ceremony held on May 31st, 1951.

 Management

-Following the resignation of M W Indrasoma in November 1964, Dr. M S Amarasuirya, the grandson of B P de Silva undertook the role of Managing Director.
+Following the resignation of M. W. Indrasoma in November 1964, Dr. M S Amarasuirya, the grandson of B. P. de Silva undertook the role of Managing Director.

 The company is currently led by Sunil Amarasuriya as chairman and Shanya Amarasuriya as creative director, representing the fourth and fifth generations of the family.

 Recognition

-In 2022, to commemorate its 150th anniversary, B P de Silva launched its first high jewelry collection.
+In 2022, to commemorate its 150th anniversary, B. P. de Silva launched its first high jewellery collection.
 The same year, the company earned B Corp certification, showcasing its commitment to sustainable and ethical business practices.